The Metropolitan Museum of Art (MET) is one of the most emblematic museums in the city of New York museums.

 You may know that the MET is included in most of the Pass like the New York City Pass.

-The best times to visit the MET
+The best times to visit the Metropolitan Museum of Art

 Best of MET is between May and late October you can climb to the 5th floor of the museum, in the Roof Garden Café and Martini Bar because it has a breathtaking view over Central Park and Manhattan.